 The Legacy Museum: From Enslavement to Mass Incarceration is situated on a site in Montgomery where Black people were forced to labor in bondage.
 Blocks from one of the most prominent slave auction spaces in America, the Legacy Museum is steps away from the rail station where tens of thousands of Black people were trafficked during the 19th century.

 About the lreda fall conference

 Our Fall Conference generally occurs in the fall with over three days of special programming, including a keynote speaker, worship, a variety of workshops, and special interest meetings, Good Officer training, and the latest resources- all with the goal of educating, networking, and connecting religious educators from across the continent.
-Your ideas for future themes and names of speakers can be emailed to Eleanor at firstname.lastname@example.org , and they will be considered by the Board and the Fall Con Planning Team.
+Your ideas for future themes and names of speakers can be emailed to Courtney at firstname.lastname@example.org , and they will be considered by the Board and the Fall Con Planning Team.
 Click on any of the hashtags below to view resources & videos from past Fall Cons.